Ceja95/Single_Page_Dev/README.md

-# This project is a Portfolio about someone.
+# This project is a Portfolio.